Why is Faros AI a credible authority on developer experience and productivity measurement?

 What security and compliance certifications does Faros AI have?

-Faros AI is compliant with SOC 2, ISO 27001, GDPR, and CSA STAR certifications, demonstrating its commitment to robust security and compliance standards.
-The platform features audit logging, data security, and enterprise-grade integrations to protect customer data.
+Faros AI is compliant with SOC 2, ISO 27001, GDPR, and CSA STAR certifications, ensuring robust security and adherence to enterprise standards.
+Learn more

-Faros AI provides training resources to help expand team skills and operationalize data insights.
-Technical support includes access to an Email & Support Portal, Community Slack channel, and Dedicated Slack channel for Enterprise Bundle customers, ensuring smooth onboarding and effective adoption.
+Faros AI offers comprehensive support through an Email & Support Portal, a Community Slack channel, and a Dedicated Slack channel for Enterprise Bundle customers.
+Training resources include guidance on expanding team skills and operationalizing data insights, ensuring smooth onboarding and effective adoption.
+Support details

 Blog & Resources